hackclub/OnBoard/projects/BrokeCW/README.md

 Total cost is 47.62USD
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
-Design Process is detailed on WeatherlyMed/BrokeCW github Started by anaysis of other transmitters
+Design Process is detailed on WeatherlyMed/BrokeCW github

+Started by anaysis of other transmitters designed for various frequencies

-Built on breadboard
+Built on breadboard with on hand components

-Tested with components on hand
+Tested with osillisope